 Water is one of the most important nutrients in your diet.
 It helps eliminate food waste products in your body, regulates body temperature during activity, and helps digest food.

 Most fatty acids are non-essential, meaning the body can produce them as needed.
-However, in humans at least two fatty acids are essential and must be included in the diet.
-An appropriate balance of essential fatty acids, omega-3 and omega-6 fatty acids, is important for health.
+However, in humans, at least two fatty acids are essential and must be included in the diet.
+An appropriate balance of essential fatty acids, Omega-3 and omega-6 fatty acids, is critical for health.
 Both of these "omega" long-chain polyunsaturated fatty acids are substrates for a class of eicosanoids known as prostaglandins, which have roles throughout the human body.

 Learning to eat nutritiously is not hard.
 The key is to:

 - Go easy on the salt, sugar, alcohol, saturated fat and trans fat.